It’s nearly time to start the very exciting process of puppy choosing!

 We can give you a rough idea of size, but this isn’t guaranteed.
 You must be comfortable with both of the parents heights.

-Health: The puppies have been seen by our vet for a health check and will have been seen by the BVA eye specialist.
+Health: The puppies have been seen by our vet for a health check and will have been seen by the BVA eye specialist and will have had their hearing tested.
 We will provide information about each of the puppies health.
-We are always overly vigilant regarding the puppies health, fitness and body condition, we are open and honest about anything we may spot or notice and will put this in our health summary section of each puppy profile.
+We are always overly vigilant regarding the puppies health, fitness and body condition, we are open and honest about anything we may spot or notice, even if this is just classed as 'cosmetic' and will put this in our health summary section of each puppy profile.

 When you collect your puppy to take home, your puppy will be fully immune to Distemper, Hepatitis and the Parvovirus.
 Your puppy will not need any further vaccinations which means that you will be able to socialise and walk your puppy straight away, although we do recommend waiting a day or two once home so that they get used to their new home and family.

 £250 ‘Puppy Of Choice’ deposit: This deposit will be to secure your chosen pup, your puppy will then not be made available to anyone else on the waiting list.
-This deposit will be needed as soon as you have chosen which puppy you wish to offer a home and will need to be sent via bank transfer.
+This deposit will be needed within 24 hours after you have chosen which puppy you wish to offer a home and will need to be sent via bank transfer.

 The final balance is payable either in cash on handover or bank transfer 24hrs prior to handover.
 If you would prefer to pay by cash, please do let us know in advance.